Share

-The Kelowna views in January are pristine and magical thanks to mountaintops and vineyards blanketed with snow, and the still, glassy waters of Okanagan Lake.
+In January, the Kelowna views are pristine and magical, thanks to mountaintops and vineyards blanketed with snow and the still, glassy waters of Okanagan Lake.

-Read on to find out more about what you can discover, and what to expect, in and around Kelowna when visiting at this time of year.
+Read on to learn more about what you can discover and what to expect in and around Kelowna when visiting this time of year.

 The Lookout Restaurant at Gray Monk Winery.
 Photo by: Shawn Talbot Photography

-While you can indulge in Kelowna’s culinary scene at any time of the year, January brings a couple of unique opportunities to discover some of the best local eats and sips.
+While you can indulge in Kelowna’s culinary scene at any time of the year, January brings unique opportunities to discover some of the best local eats and sips.

-The annual Dine Around festival sees restaurants in and around Kelowna offering three-course menus at set price points ranging from $25 to $65 per person.
-This year’s launch party is taking place on January 17, with guests getting to sample food, wine, and beer at 10 stations set up by participating restaurants while also enjoying live music.
-The festival then runs from January 18 to February 9, offering plenty of opportunity to get out and enjoy your favourite restaurants or discover new favourites.
+The annual Dine Around - Sip, Savour & Save festival sees restaurants in and around Kelowna offering three-course menus ranging from $25 to $65 per person.
+The 2024 launch party is taking place on January 16 at Metro Hub, with guests getting to sample food, wine, and beer at 10 stations set up by participating restaurants.
+The festival then runs from January 17 to February 11, 2024, offering plenty of opportunities to get out and enjoy your favourite restaurants or discover new favourites.
 Stay tuned to the Dine Around website for menus from participating restaurants, and check out the Dine and Stay packages available from local accommodators.

-In addition to Dine Around, January also marks the return of the Okanagan Hot Chocolate Festival, which launched in 2021.
-The flavour map is still in the works, so mark your calendars for January 14 to February 14 and keep an eye on the event website for all the delicious details!
+In addition to Dine Around, January also marks the third annual Okanagan Hot Chocolate Festival.
+The flavour map is still in the works, so mark your calendars for January 19 to February 19 and watch the event website or social media for all the delicious details!

 Knox Mountain Park.
 Photo by: Darren Hull Studios